- Find a Lawyer

 - Breach of that duty

-- Causation (the breach of duty directly caused a foreseeable injury)
+- Causation, which is the breach of duty that directly caused an injury

 - Damages